rees047/movie-client/README.md

 url: works and  "@parcel/transformer-image": "^2.0.0-nightly.2400", in package.json works togethere in server

 but for local development, delete  "@parcel/transformer-image": "^2.0.0-nightly.2400", to make it run locally

+"main" : "src/index.html" does not work. main is only reserved for librarues.